EMPOWERING PEOPLE TO LIVE A HEALTHY LIFE

 is the average cost of a simple treatment at a clinic in Nigeria, equivalent the income made over two months

-It can be a massive challenge for small, rural, local hospitals and clinics to afford or source medical supplies or quality medicine.
+It can be a massive challenge for small, rural, local hospitals and clinics to afford and acquire medical supplies or quality medicine.
 It is even harder for people in rural communities to afford those medicines.
 Leadership Initiatives is trying to tackle these challenges in two ways by buying medicine in bulk and subsidizing care for people in need.

 We identify small clinics in Nigeria with a majority of patients living in extreme poverty.
 It is these types of clinics that see people dying from the most preventable diseases.